gallochris/writing/_posts/2016-01-13-how-they-use-it.md

 But I try not to describe Highrise as a CRM.
 Because that's not how all people use it.

-Our team tries to focus on the [jobs people do](http://justinjackson.ca/hidden/) with Highrise.
+Our team tries to focus on the [jobs people get done](http://justinjackson.ca/hidden/) with Highrise.
 Why do they hire it?

 Highrise customers include real estate agents, nuns, and screenwriters.